-Ignition Coil — What is it and how does it work?
+Ignition Coil — How does it work?

 Primary windings and the iron core